dotnet/runtimelab/designs/SpanMarshallers.md

 ### Empty spans

-Since `(ReadOnly)Span<T>` does not have a way to distinguish from an empty collection and a `null` collection, we will provide a dummy pointer for zero-length/`null` spans to match the behavior of zero-length arrays.
-We will also provide an in-source marshaller that enables marshalling an empty span as `null`.
+We have decided to match the managed semantics of `(ReadOnly)Span<T>` to provide the smoothest default experience for span users in interop.
+To assist developers who wish to transition from array parameters to span parameters, we will also provide an in-source marshaller that enables marshalling a span that wraps an empty array as a non-null pointer as an opt-in experience.

 ### Additional proposed in-source marshallers